 The Makoto Intravascular Imaging SystemTM is intended for the near-infrared examination of coronary arteries in patients undergoing invasive coronary angiography.

-The System is intended for the detection of lipid-core-containing plaques of interest.
-The System is intended for the assessment of coronary artery lipid core burden.
+- The System is intended for the detection of lipid-core-containing plaques of interest. - b) The System is intended for the assessment of coronary artery lipid core burden. - c) The System is intended for the identification of patients and plaques at increased risk of major adverse cardiac events.

 The System is intended for ultrasound examination of coronary intravascular pathology.

-Intravascular ultrasound imaging is indicated in patients who are candidates for transluminal coronary interventional procedures.
+a) Intravascular ultrasound imaging is indicated in patients who are candidates for transluminal coronary interventional procedures.